SalesforceCommerceCloud/sfcc-ci/README.md

 If you only want a single CLI command to write debug messages prepend the command using, e.g. `DEBUG=* sfcc-ci <sub:command>`.

+## Parameter Precendence ##

+The parameters are used with the following precendence

+1. Passing explicit params to the commandline (e.g `sfcc-ci client:auth client_id client_secret`)
+2. Credentials in a `dw.json`
+3. Creating an `.env` file
+4. Setting `env vars` on your  machine

 ## Authentication ##

 ### Oauth Credentials and Secrets ###